PHPFusion/PHPFusion/README.md

-PHP-Fusion Andromeda
+PHPFusion Andromeda
 ---

-This is the development of PHP-Fusion Version 9.03.XX, code name Andromeda.
+This is the development of PHPFusion Version 9.XX, code name Andromeda.

 **Cloning of Andromeda branch:**
 ````git